 On December 21 one aircraft from the "Kyoko-tai" took-off from Bacolod airfield in the Negros island attacking the US Forces while another did the same on the 29th in the area south of Mindoro.

 From January 6, 1945 until the 12th the remaining pilots of the "Kyoko-tai" perished attacking enemy ships in the Lingayen Gulf area while the remaining four pilots of the "Wakazakura-tai" took-off from Caloocan airfield of Manila the next day and gave their lives attacking ships in the same area.

 The rest of the 75th Sentai reached Japan by March via Taiwan.

 The memory of the two tokko units from the 75th Sentai is preserved in short films taken by IJAAF reporters.
 The scenes are ofcourse edited and we cannot be sure the exact dates they were filmed but we estimate that they were taken during the actions of December 13 and December 20.

 The three stills above were possibly taken on December 13.
 Note "Lily" with number "2" on the tail and the half open bomb bay housing probably a too big 800kg bomb.
 Note also the luck of contact rod in the nose.

 The stills below were probably taken on December 20.

 Commander of the 4th Air Army LT General Tominaga Kyoji was there to give last farewells to the pilots.
-He is seen in this still in the middle holding his katana high, surrounded by other IJAAF officers.
+He is seen in the middle holding his katana high, surrounded by other IJAAF officers.

 Sources for all the above: